PyroDzeus/userscripts/plex-nfo-viewer.md

 ## Generating an NFO

-For films and episodes, the **✨ Generate** tab shows a classic 81-column release NFO.
+For films and episodes, the **✨ Generate** tab shows a release NFO in the layout of your choice.
 The server runs `mediainfo` on the video file and the script lays out the result: size, source (WEB-DL, Blu-ray, Remux… and the streaming service), video (codec, bitrate, resolution, HDR10 / HDR10+ / Dolby Vision profile), every audio track (language, VFF/VFQ, audio description, Atmos, DTS-HD MA…), every subtitle (forced, SDH, line count), and TMDB / TVDB / IMDb links from Plex.

-When an NFO already exists, the ✨ tab is still there: mediainfo only runs if you open it.
+When an NFO already exists (made by hand or earlier), the tab becomes **✨ Regenerate**: mediainfo only runs if you open it, and **♻ Replace the local .nfo…** overwrites the file only after you confirm. **↻ Re-run mediainfo** reads the video again if it changed.

 - **⬇ Download .nfo** saves it to your computer.
 - **💾 Create the local .nfo file…** writes `<video name>.nfo` beside the video, **only after you confirm**, and asks again before replacing an existing NFO.
 Plex checks your token first: only someone who can see the item in Plex can create its NFO.